Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 I’ll cover heating and cooling in another post, but there are other ways to save on electricity as well.

 Lighting in your home is one category.
 Turn off the lights when you’re not in the room, even if it means installing motion detectors to help the lights stay off!
-You should also use energy efficient LED lightbulbs.
-You can get a few new lightbulbs every month and slowly replace all the old ones in your home.
+We have these motion detector light switches in our pantry and a few closets that no one could remember to turn off.
+After 1 minute they turn themselves off!

 The laundry room is another place to save on electricity.